ZulemaArteaga/1OO_DaysOfCode/Day_4/Rock Paper Scissors/rock_paper_scisors.md

 - [Installation](#installation)

 ## About
-Treasure Island is a simple command-line game where you can play Rock, Paper, Scissors against the computer.
-It uses emojis to make the gameplay more fun and visually engaging.
+This is a simple Rock, Paper, Scissors game implemented in Python.
+It uses emojis to represent the choices and lets you play against the computer.
+The game continues to prompt you until you make a valid choice, then compares your pick against the computer’s to decide the winner.

 ## Features
 - Interactive Gameplay – Play directly in your terminal.